samouss/algolia-appstore-back/README.md

 Micro back end to interact with Algolia indexes, built with Express, Babel, Jest.

+Live API: [https://algolia-appstore-back.herokuapp.com](https://algolia-appstore-back.herokuapp.com) (it's a free dyno so be patient for the boot time 🙂)

 ## Installation

 Clone the repository and then run the following command: